sygn/sygn.github.io/_posts/2018-12-18-integrate-the-nano-ledger-s-with-your-web-app.md

 ---

 ##  About the Nano Ledger S
 The Nano ledger S is an offline hardware wallet used for storing cryptocurrencies.
-It supports most of the different crypto currencies like bitcoin, ethereum and other altcoins.
-Lately I've been working on a web application for a blockhain based startup.
+It supports most of the different cryptocurrencies like bitcoin, ethereum and other altcoins.
+Lately, I've been working on a web application for a blockchain based startup.
 The cool part about the app was that the user would need to sign specific blockchain transactions with their private wallets.
 A requirement was that the web application needed to support the Nano ledger S for authentication and message signing.

-Through this post I will give a simple example how you can set up your application to be able to communicate with a Nano ledger S, get the basic information from the wallet and sign transactions.
+Through this post, I will give a simple example of how you can set up your application to be able to communicate with a Nano ledger S, get the basic information from the wallet and sign transactions.

 ##  Communication
 There are different ways how you can set up the communication between the Nano ledger S and your application.
 Some of them are:
 1. Node - with <a href="https://github.com/node-hid/node-hid" target="_blank">node-hid</a> (via USB)
-2. Browser - using (<a href="https://github.com/grantila/u2f-api" target="_blank">U2F api</a>)
+2. Browser - using (<a href="https://github.com/grantila/u2f-api" target="_blank">U2F API</a>)
 3. Bluetooth
 And several others.

-All supported communication options can be found on <a href="https://github.com/LedgerHQ/ledgerjs" target="_blank">Ledger github repo</a>.
+All supported communication options can be found on <a href="https://github.com/LedgerHQ/ledgerjs" target="_blank">Ledger GitHub repo</a>.

-In our project we chose the U2F communication as we were going to use the Nano ledger S directly in our web application.
+In our project, we chose the U2F communication as we were going to use the Nano ledger S directly in our web application.

 ##  U2F requirements
 U2F itself has its own requirements which are:
 - **U2F browser support enabled on the Ledger nano s**
   Luckily the Nano Ledger S has that option enabled by default.
 If you are on another device, please check in the settings where you can enable browser support.
 - **Your browser needs to support U2F**
-  The latest version of Chrome and Opera already support U2f, for older versions or browser please use an extension.
+  The latest version of Chrome and Opera already support U2f, for older browser versions please use an extension.
   <a href="https://caniuse.com/#search=u2f" target="_blank">Check the current browser support for the U2f API</a>
 - **HTTPS is required**